phunware/maas-alerts-android-sdk/README.md

 This is Phunware's Android SDK for the Alerts & Notifications MaaS module.
 Visit http://maas.phunware.com/ for more details and to sign up.

-Version 1.2.6

-This is Phunware's Android SDK for the Alerts & Notifications MaaS module.
-Visit http://maas.phunware.com/ for more details and to sign up.

 Documentation